jsreynaud/kicad-action-scripts/README.md

 Please select the right branch according your KiCad version:
  - master for development version of KiCad
+ - master for KiCad V6 (until python API changes in dev version of KiCad)
  - V5.1 for KiCad version 5.1.*

 # Know issues